 - Wear lifejackets at all time during the competition.

-- Either an anchor or a trolling motor with anchor function is required
+- Either an anchor or a trolling motor with anchor function is required.

 - A minimal of two means of propulsion is required on every boat (e.g. paddle, outboard, electric engine)

-- Have some enough spare fuel on board
+- Have enough (spare) fuel on board.

 - Speed limits.
 Lake Haringvliet has a speed limit of 9,5 kph outside traffic lanes and 20 kph inside main traffic lanes (between the big buoys, not the sport lanes!).
 It's the particpants responsability to follow these rules and any speed tickets or other violations of the (shipping)law, resulting in arrest/penalties by the law enforcement, are at own risk.

-- Fishing in a forbidden zone (to be determined by marshall boats) will result in the biggest fish for that day being removed from the score.
+- Fishing in a forbidden zone (to be determined by marshal boats) will result in the biggest fish for that day being removed from the score.
 If a participant is caught in a forbidden zone a second time during the competition, disqualification will follow.